search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-The definition of “consolidation” in business generally refers to combining different departments of a company into one larger unit or combining separate companies into one.
+In business, the word “consolidation” generally refers to the process of combining different departments of a company into one larger unit or combining two separate companies into one.

 Reasons for Consolidation

 There are many reasons why a company may want to consolidate different parts of its business.
-The main consolidation benefit is efficiency.
-The corporate machine runs more smoothly and more efficiently with fewer moving parts.
-There is also a cost savings that can occur with consolidation of departments due to the elimination of redundant staff, locations, supplies, and procedures.
-But this also highlights one of the consolidation disadvantages: when multiple departments are joined, sometimes redundant employees have to be let go.
+The main benefit of consolidation is efficiency.
+Generally, a corporate machine can run more smoothly and more efficiently with fewer moving parts.
+There’s also a cost savings that can occur when departments are consolidated; consolidation can eliminate redundant staff, locations, supplies, and procedures.
+But this also highlights one disadvantage of consolidation: when multiple departments are combined, sometimes redundant employees have to be let go.

 Consolidation can be done within a company, but it can also be performed throughout a larger organization, such as when a parent company consolidates various companies under its corporate umbrella.
 Another consolidation example is when two separate companies consolidate after one buys the other.